Xevithirus/Xevithirus/README.md

 # 👨‍💻 Xevithirus

-**`Bit Basher (Full-Stack Developer | Tech-Enthusiast)`**
+**`Class: Bit Basher    Specialization: Full-Stack Developer`**

-I'm a full-stack developer and low-level tinkerer on a mission to build digital adventures not found elsewhere.
+I'm a full-stack developer and low-level tinkerer on a mission to build digital experiences not found elsewhere.
 I view all my projects as adventurous quests!
 Each minor bug is a monster to grind, and the greatest of hurdles be the dragons.
 As I slay my way to completed applications, real-world problems reveal their solutions.
 If I make a lasting impact on even one soul with my software, just one life improved in some small way, I will have won.

 ### 🛠️ Languages & Tools